SysKitTeam/CED/README.md

 CED can work with web.config and app.config files or their transformations.
 You can choose which option you want by checking or unchecking the `Use Config Transformation` checkbox at the top of the program.

+This tool was developed by [Acceleratio Ltd.](https://acceleratio.net/) and the CED project is licensed under the terms of the MIT license.

 ##Encrypting .config files.

 Here is what you need to do to encrypt configuration files.
 We recommend highly that you learn more about [web.config transformations](https://msdn.microsoft.com/en-us/library/dd465318(v=vs.100).aspx) before encrypting your data.